 Tuesday of the 33rd Week in Ordinary Time

 Not too awfully long ago we commented on this same Gospel passage of Zacchaeus climbing a tree in order to better see Jesus.
 We mentioned then that Zacchaeus was the head tax collector and most probably not a young man anymore, maybe at least middle-aged.
 So we have a short, middle-aged man climbing up a tree to see what he wanted to see.
 As we remarked then, it must have been quite a comical sight!
 But it only goes to show that where there is a will there is a way.

 What am I willing to do today to better see Jesus?
 Am I even ready to do something foolish if it will produce the required result?
 Just how badly do I want to see and understand the ways of Jesus?

-Wednesday of the Thirty-Third Week of Ordinary Time
+Wednesday of the 33rd Week in Ordinary Time

 I believe we are all pretty well acquainted with our Gospel selection for today’s Liturgy.
 A nobleman went off to a distant country to obtain the kingship for himself and then return.
 Before he left on his journey, he called 10 servants and gave each of them 10 gold coins to take and invest while he was gone.
 When he returned as king, he called the servants to see how they had made out with their investments and what his profit would be.
 The first two servants reported to him that they had doubled what he had given to them.
 But the third reported that he had hid his gold coins and had produced nothing.
 He did not fare so well.

-Thursday of the Thirty-Third Week of Ordinary Time
+Thursday of the 33rd Week in Ordinary Time

 “They will smash you to the ground and your children within you because you did not recognize the time of your visitation.”